OtorresYH/testing/README.md

 If you run into issues:

 1. Check the troubleshooting section above
-2. Review the error message carefully
+2. Review Netlify function logs
-3. Search the error on Google or Stack Overflow
+3. Check Supabase dashboard for database errors
-4. Check Vercel documentation at [vercel.com/docs](https://vercel.com/docs)
+4. Review browser console for client-side errors

 ---